ubuntu-mate/ubuntu-mate.org/pages/how-to-verify-downloads.md

 ### Ubuntu

-1. Download a copy of the `SHA256SUMS` and `SHA256SUMS.gpg` files from Canonical's download page for that particular version.
+1. Download a copy of the `SHA256SUMS` and `SHA256SUMS.gpg` files from [Canonical's CD Images server](http://cdimage.ubuntu.com/ubuntu-mate/releases/) for that particular version.

     ![](/gallery/quick-help-screenshots/sha256sums-gpg.png "Finding the SHA256SUMS file")